austinmscholl/serverRack/README.md

 # Shift Manager (back end)

-This repo represents the back end web API created by Austin Scholl of Eleven Fifty Academy.
+This repo represents the back end web API created by Austin Scholl.

 View the deployed application (in its current state) at https://shiftmanager-server.herokuapp.com